 Rainfall changes play a big role in controlling mosquito populations.
 Rain increases moisture levels in the air, which extends the lifespan of adult mosquitoes and boosts their ability to fly.
 Aedes aegypti flourishes when the relative humidity exceeds 60%, with higher survival chances in damp environments.
 Elevated humidity works in conjunction with warm climates to speed up the development of pathogens, such as malaria-causing parasites within Anopheles (Tahir et al.,2023).
 However, the relationship between rain and mosquito numbers isn't simple.
 Heavy rain might wash away areas where mosquito larvae grow, reducing their numbers for a while (Ferraccioli et al.,2023).
 On the other hand, during dry periods, mosquitoes may gather around limited water sources, possibly increasing the spread of diseases they carry in those areas (Ferraccioli et al.,2023; Shaman and Day,2007).
 Average precipitation leads to the formation of short-lived water sources that are perfect for Aedes and Anopheles varieties, enhancing the growth of larvae and the rise of adults (Ferraccioli et al.,2023; Shaman and Day,2007).
 The timing of rain during the year can also affect breeding seasons.
 In some places, mosquitoes might have a longer time to breed, while in others, the time might be shorter.
 These changes lead to complicated patterns in mosquito-borne disease risks in different places and at different times of the year (Caminade et al.,2012).

 Changes in the climate have allowed several mosquito types to move into areas where they couldn't live before.
 These new areas are often further north or at higher places where it used to be too cold.
 A mosquito called Aedes albopictus has spread widely throughout Europe and North America (Caminade et al.,2012).
 Meanwhile, mosquitoes known as Anopheles species, which spread malaria, are now found at higher elevations in the East African highlands (Prevention Web.
-(2024)).
+(2024).
 The movement of these mosquitoes brings diseases to people in these new areas.
 Since these people might not have faced these diseases before, their immunity might be lower.
 This situation causes major challenges for public health because it increases the chances of people getting sick.
 In Mozambique, the inland highlands, previously considered low-risk areas, have witnessed a sharp increase in malaria cases.
 This shift is attributed to warmer temperatures and altered rainfall patterns, creating favourable conditions for mosquito breeding (Andrew Jack, 2024).

 Changes in climate, especially extreme weather conditions like droughts and heavy rain, make predicting mosquito population trends more challenging.
 For instance, if there is a long dry period followed by a lot of rain, many drought-resistant Aedes mosquito eggs may hatch all at once.
 This sudden increase makes controlling the mosquito population difficult.
 Similarly, floods can create many temporary water pools that serve as breeding spots for mosquitoes, requiring mosquito control teams to act quickly.
 These events, driven by changing weather patterns, emphasize the need for early warning systems and monitoring programs that consider climate factors (Lyberger et al.,2025).